 Depending on the station and the equipment available, there may be a delay, mainly if it is busy.

-Locating your Amtrak bedroom in a sleeping car
+Finding your Amtrak bedroom in a sleeping car.

-Typically, the bedroom side of the car faces the center of the train.
-However, a sleeper car may occasionally get rotated to face the opposite direction.
+Typically, bedrooms in sleeper cars face the center of the train.
+However, when Amtrak puts a train together, they occasionally face the opposite direction.

 Viewliner (East Coast single-level cars)